remne/p1ib/README.md

 ## Supported smart power meters
 Verified to work on the following meters:
-- Aidon 6534 (both old and upgraded versions)
+- Aidon 6000 & 7000 series (6534 is the most common one, both old and upgraded versions)
 - Landis-Gyr E360 (E.on)
 - Sagemcom T211/S211
 - S34U18
 - Star STZ351
 - Kamstrup OMNIA (not old OMNIPOWER)
 - Itron A100/A300
+- Kaifa MA304

 Will probably work on all Mode D based AMS.